-3. Lava Beds, California
+3. Lava Beds National Monument, California

 Volcanic activity over the last half-million years has made this place one of geological intrigue.
 There are hundreds of caves which feature unique crystal ice formations.
-As one of the longest continually occupied areas in North America, this place also features one of the largest Native American rock art panels, as well as historic battlefields where natives once fought with the U.S. Army.
+As one of the longest continually occupied areas in North America, this monument features one of the largest Native American rock art panels, as well as historic battlefields where natives once fought with the U.S. Army.
 Lava Beds is also a Dark Skies Preserve, so amateur astronomers might want to check out the weekly night sky programs in summer.

-4. Florissant Fossil Beds, Colorado
+4. Florissant Fossil Beds National Monument, Colorado

 Photo: Drew Avery, flickr